Patient education: Heart attack (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Clinical features and treatment of ventricular arrhythmias during acute myocardial infarction

-Overview of the acute management of unstable angina and non-ST elevation myocardial infarction
+Overview of the acute management of non-ST elevation acute coronary syndromes

 Overview of the non-acute management of ST elevation myocardial infarction